Malawian kwacha: Coins

 The 1 and 2 tambala coins are composed of copper-plated steel.
 The 5 tambala coin is of nickel-plated steel.
 The 50 tambala and 1 kwacha coin are composed of brass-plated steel.

+Due to Inflation, coins have become redundant because of their minimal value.

 Banknotes

 In 1971, banknotes dated 1964 were introduced in denominations of 50 tambala, 1, 2 and 10 kwacha.
 5 kwacha notes were introduced in 1973 when the 2 kwacha note was discontinued.
 20 kwacha notes were introduced in 1983.
 50 tambala notes were last issued in 1986, with the last 1 kwacha notes printed in 1992.
 In 1993, 50 kwacha notes were introduced, followed by 100 kwacha in 1993, 200 kwacha in 1995, 500 kwacha in 2001 and 2000 kwacha in November 2016 to ease desperate cash shortages.

 As of 2008, the following banknote denominations are in circulation:

 According to an article in the Nyasa Times dated 9 March 2012, within the next six months the Reserve Bank of Malawi would introduce a whole new series of notes, including a 1,000-kwacha note, twice the largest denomination currently in circulation.
 The notes were announced in Biantyre on 8 March by Governor Dr. Perks Ligoya.
 The new notes would be much smaller in size than the current notes, which served as a cost-cutting measure.
 The new 1,000-kwacha note was going to be printed by De La Rue.

 On 23 May 2012, the Nyasa Times reported that the Reserve Bank of Malawi introduced the new 1,000 kwacha note into circulation along with the proposed new notes.
 The new 1,000 kwacha note was valued at around US$4.
 The new kwacha had the face of the first president Kamuzu Banda on the front and the back carries a depiction of Mzuzu maize silos.

 The new 20 kwacha note was found to contain an error.
 On the back of the note is a building identified as the Domasi Teacher's Training College (now known as the Domasi College of Education).
 However, it is reported that the building is, in fact, the Machinga Teacher's Training College.

 The Reserve Bank of Malawi is going to revise its new family of notes so that they are more "blind friendly".
 According to the Malawi Union of the Blind, the current notes have raised dots to aid in recognition of the denominations, but the dots are too small to be useful.